Victor-Uzunov/w24ed-SI2025/README.md

 2. Add Courses:
    - Click "Добави дисциплина"
-   - Fill in course details
+   - Fill in course details (name, semester, credits, type)
-   - Set semester and credits
+   - Credits must be between 1 and 30
    - Choose course type

 3. Manage Dependencies:
    - Hold Shift and click two courses to create a dependency
+   - Dependencies must follow semester order
+   - Circular dependencies are prevented
    - Right-click a dependency line to remove it
    - Drag courses to rearrange the graph
    - Use zoom controls to adjust the view